-The results of operations for the three month period ended March 31, 2015 are not necessarily indicative of results that may be expected for any other interim period or for the full fiscal year.
+The results of operations for the three and nine month periods ended September 30, 2015 are not necessarily indicative of results that may be expected for any other interim period or for the full fiscal year.
 Readers of this Quarterly Report are strongly encouraged to review the risk factors relating to the Company which are set forth in the 2014 Annual Report and our other filings with the SEC.